Raduziel/I-Hate-Undead-Kitpack/IHateUndead/Readme/Readme.txt

 2) Installing Order

-I Hate Undead Kitpack should be installed after any items mods, Faiths and Powers and Spells Revision.
+I Hate Undead Kitpack should be installed after any items mods, Deities of Faerûn and Spells Revision.

 I Hate Undead Kitpack should be installed before any mod that alters the proficiency system.